Klickbee/klickbee-cms/README.md

 <h1 align="center">

-  Due to GitHub Politics and the fact that [my account](https://github.com/JMauclair) has been recently suspended for no reasons, all our projects will be only on [Stralya Gitea](https://git.stralya.com/Klickbee/klickbee-cms)
+  Due to GitHub Politics and the fact that [JMauclair account](https://github.com/JMauclair) has been recently suspended for no reasons, all our projects will be only on [Stralya Gitea](https://git.stralya.com/Klickbee/klickbee-cms)

   </h1>
 <h1 align="center">Klickbee CMS</h1>